ethereum/hevm/doc/src/dstest-tutorial.md

 did not break any of the (invariants)[https://en.wikipedia.org/wiki/Invariant_(mathematics)] of the contract, such as total number of tokens.

-You can read more about testing and cheat codes in the (Foundy Book)[https://book.getfoundry.sh/forge/cheatcodes].
+You can read more about testing and cheat codes in the (Foundry Book)[https://book.getfoundry.sh/forge/cheatcodes].
 Below are the cheat codes that hevm supports.